substance/cheerio/README.md

-# substance-cheerio
+# substance-xdom

-A light-weight DOM implementation build on top of [htmlparser2](https://github.com/fb55/htmlparser2)
+A light-weight DOM implementation build on top of [htmlparser2](https://github.com/fb55/htmlparser2).

 > TODO: as this not related to cheerio anymore we should rename the project.